rravishankar/movie-cast/README.md

-#### Requests and Responses
+#### API Requests and Responses

+The API  requests and respective JSON responses are listed out below for all the actions that can be pursued.

+The endpoint for the Heroku hosted API is  https://movie-dig.herokuapp.com/moviecast  and the API works only when appended with appropriate resource names and arguments.

+GET requests are paginated with a page size of 5, eventually this API may be enhanced with support to modify the page size within reasonable limits.

-Please note that all requests need to be added authentication to the requests - the examples below DO NOT ADD THE AUTHENTICATION HEADER for reasons of breivity.
-The actual request needs to have the same like the following:
+Please note that all requests (except for moviecast GET requests) need to be added authentication header - the examples below DO NOT ADD THE AUTHENTICATION HEADER for reasons of brevity.
+The actual request would do something on the following lines (dummy Linux command prompt entries below):

 e.g. :

+This sample example adds a combination of a movie and an actor to the system's database.

 ---Start of sample request and response---

-$ export EXEC_PRODUCER_TOKEN="eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6ImtYa29NcnIwMUd6bS1GMHZqZER0USJ9.eyJpc3MiOiJodHRwczovL2NyYWxpbmEtdGVzdC51cy5hdXRoMC5jb20vIiwic3ViIjoiZ29vZ2xlLW9hdXRoMnwxMDk1NzY2MTEyOTcyMzQ4NDU0NjQiLCJhdWQiOlsibW92aWUiLCJodHRwczovL2NyYWxpbmEtdGVzdC51cy5hdXRoMC5jb20vdXNlcmluZm8iXSwiaWF0IjoxNjAxNjI5NzM3LCJleHAiOjE2MDE2MzY5MzcsImF6cCI6Ik40MDdTc3FIakV0QW9aSWVYYzRCTmtBdHRhS2lOeVR5Iiwic2NvcGUiOiJvcGVuaWQgcHJvZmlsZSBlbWFpbCIsInBlcm1pc3Npb25zIjpbImRlbGV0ZTphY3RvcnMiLCJkZWxldGU6bW92aWVjYXN0IiwiZGVsZXRlOm1vdmllcyIsImdldDphY3RvcnMiLCJnZXQ6bW92aWVzIiwicG9zdDphY3RvcnMiLCJwb3N0Om1vdmllY2FzdCIsInBvc3Q6bW92aWVzIiwidXBkYXRlOmFjdG9ycyIsInVwZGF0ZTptb3ZpZXMiXX0.nO0r-icZjNLXnh770-v6PBQpDov9Ar6j0wZf5RR5bhgtqb8R7LjjDol5Zjhq2UQvTEI1ExgmZTUwb4qrxtWNQO4vnvtntxG3ys1wnK0DQZpzftwY9XFuKLQXqmwIPlPmfTEoD4zq45QNrUbSmI4TF1YA1bRtHs3ygzdFA0q6CvVmrP5G_H0w_j9Wj5QXQmWqe0OlBijbeoSi5wunbHBLEvewefcPYxA9jN7nhASBmd3UzNQy0qqfFwBUqiVKzwjeOQhDqZ2y1__Q0C6omqgDQgc9ByqwqyGcs8c7_vHpaGFjP9XcnplplaG0zK6fe_U7Rn2pysULe3zRVBtOqQzsQA"
+For trying out on Heroku

+$ curl --request POST -d '{"actor_id":3, "movie_id":4}' -H "Content-Type: application/json" https://movie-dig.herokuapp.com/moviecast -H "Authorization: Bearer <JWT token here>"

+OR

+For trying out on localhost

-$ curl --request POST -d '{"actor_id":3, "movie_id":4}' -H "Content-Type: application/json" http://127.0.0.1:5000/moviecast -H "Authorization: Bearer ${EXEC_PRODUCER_TOKEN}"
+$ curl --request POST -d '{"actor_id":3, "movie_id":4}' -H "Content-Type: application/json" http://127.0.0.1:5000/moviecast -H "Authorization: Bearer <JWT token here>"

 {
   "moviecast": [
     {